cs3org/OCM-API/IETF-OCM-MLS.md

 }
 ~~~

-No additional discovery fields are introduced.
-The notifications
+No additional discovery fields are introduced by this document.
+The
-endpoint is derived as `<endPoint>/notifications` per the base OCM
+notifications endpoint is derived as `<endPoint>/notifications` per the
-specification.
+base OCM specification.
 The KeyPackage endpoint is derived as
 `<endPoint>/mls-key-packages`.

+A server that participates in a Servers Federation group
+({{servers-federation-groups}}) additionally advertises the
+`directoryEndPoint` field defined in [OCM], and publishes the
+Federation's `mlsGroupId` in the directory document exposed there.
+That field, and not a capability of its own, is what signals that the
+server exposes a Federation membership.

 A server that advertises `"federation"` MUST be able to receive OCM
 Notifications, since all MLS lifecycle messages are delivered as